All Episodes

 We got one week off in August each year.

-But other than that we were in the water six hours every day.
+But other than that, we were in the water six hours every day.

-And we we had a long friendly discussion.
+And we had a long, friendly discussion.

-We'd always had a very friend friendly relationship we do we still do to this day.
+We'd always had a very friendly relationship.

 We just had a real conversation.

-I mean with a sense of humor.
+I mean, with a sense of humor.

-No when I told her I was a conservative Republican I thought she was going to have a heart attack.
+No, when I told her I was a conservative Republican, I thought she was going to have a heart attack.

 Pretty funny story.

-But what what Caitlin says now Caitlin happens to be a great golfer she can drive the ball like 2850 yards amazing athlete but she said it doesn't matter what the testosterone levels are at 18, 19 or at the collegiate level.
+But she said, it doesn't matter what the testosterone levels are at 18, 19, or at the collegiate level.

 What is your reaction to that?

-You know, being someone like you said, who of course is is one of the most incredible athletes of all time, not even just of his generation, I mean of all time, and again, understanding the struggle that comes with gender dysphoria, yet still willing to think independently and go against the grain, I'll say, which actually I don't even think really goes against the grain because based off conversations I've had with people in the LGBTQ community.
+And again, understanding the struggle that comes with gender dysphoria, yet still willing to think independently and go against the grain, I'll say, which actually I don't even think really goes against the grain because based off conversations I've had with people in the LGBTQ community.

-I mean, for example, yesterday I was sat next to on the plane, a man who said his um son had transitioned to now becoming his daughter.
+I mean, for example, yesterday I was sat next to on the plane, a man who said his son had transitioned to now becoming his daughter.

-Uh but she can agree that allowing men into women's sports is fundamentally unfair.
+But she can agree that allowing men into women's sports is fundamentally unfair.

-Uh we're often deemed, and this is what I heard in Congress again last week testifying, you know, we're deemed transphobic or bigoted or hateful.
+We're often deemed, and this is what I heard in Congress again last week testifying, you know, we're deemed transphobic or bigoted or hateful.

-And of course I want them to be able to live their lives without fear of discrimination, but it cannot come at the expense of women having to give up their rights.
+And of course, I want them to be able to live their lives without fear of discrimination.

 We've seen a lot of injuries take place even as of now.